The Uncustomary Housewife’s “Not Alone Series”

 - Always consider the following question: “Why do I want to share my story?”.
 Some people share to raise awareness and educate others.
 Some people share their stories to let others know that they are not alone.
 Some share hoping to find a sense of belonging or community on the internet.
 Some people simply have a story to tell, and they want a safe place to tell it.
 Please make sure your reason is constructive and positive.

-- Please provide credible sources to back up any facts.
+- Please provide credible sources to back up any facts that you mention.

 Clarity: I may edit submissions for clarity and my own editorial guidelines, but never in a way that misrepresents your voice or message.
 This is your story, I’m just glad you are sharing it with me.

-Time: I am a one-woman operation, and this is a brand-new project for me.
+Time: I am a one-woman operation.
 I will work as quickly as I can, but I ask that you be patient.
 My intention is to publish your work immediately upon receiving it, but my key priority is to do your work justice, so it may take some time.
 I promise to be attentive, and efficient.
 Please let me know about any concerns you might have.

 Publication: I can’t publish every submission I receive on all of my platforms (blog and social networks).
 You have value, and your story has value, so please don’t feel unimportant if your interview isn’t published.
 If you have questions or concerns, please contact me.